JKWalleiee/Udacity-DRL-Navigation/README.md

 - Finally, unzip the environment archive in the 'project's environment' directory and eventually adjust thr path to the UnityEnvironment in the code.

 ### Train a agent

-Execute the provided notebook within this Nanodegree Udacity Online Workspace for "project #1  Navigation" (or build your own local environment and make necessary adjustements for the path to the UnityEnvironment in the code )
+Execute the provided notebook within this Repository, using the Nanodegree Udacity Online Workspace for "project #1  Navigation" (or build your own local environment and make necessary adjustements for the path to the UnityEnvironment in the code )

 ### Misc : Configuration used

 This agent has been trained on a local PC with Ubuntu 20.04.4
 ![local_pc](./images/Local_pc.png)